The font just needs to be “pretty” right?

-There’s a gross misconception that typography is simply ‘font choice’.
+There’s a gross misconception that typography is simply “font choice” and as long as the font looks good, our work is done.

-This oversimplification undermines how important the right typeface is for making text pertinent, effective and persuasive.
-As designers, we tend to be sensitive to all aspects of the visual medium including typography but we sometimes tend to overlook just how important the text packaging is.
+As designers, we tend to be sensitive to all aspects of the visual medium including typography but we sometimes tend to overlook just how important the font is.

 Typography entails everything from typeface choice (including leading, tracking and kerning) and the color palette to layout and design integration.
 It can make or break the overall effectiveness of any communication message and directly impacts audience perception, interest and level of engagement.
 To deliver your message successfully, you need to choose typefaces that bridge the gap between your graphics, your text and your objective.